-- (a) Provide at least one hand washing sink or basin with hot and cold water under pressure for every 6 occupants or fraction thereof.
+- (a) Provide at least one hand washing sink or basin with hot and cold water under pressure for every [45]6 occupants or fraction thereof.
+[Locate them either adjacent to all toilet facilities or adjacent to the sleeping places.]
 Each 24 linear inches of "trough" type sink with individual faucets counts as one basin.
 When each living unit does not have hand washing facilities, locate common use facilities either close to the toilet facilities or close to the sleeping places.
-Note: Sinks in food preparation areas can count toward only half of this requirement. - (b) In common use facilities, do not use a single common towel.
+Note: Sinks in food preparation areas can count toward only half of this requirement. - (b) In common use facilities, [D]do not use a single common towel.
 If you provide paper towels, there must be a container for their disposal.